 Parts (a) and (b) were generally well answered by the majority of candidates.
-In part (c) however, he candidates knew that the angle at the centre is twice the angle at the circumference and instead of angle CED to be 19, many found angle CED to be 38 and consequently few found the required angle, w common wrong answer of 52 here.
+In part (c) however, hardly any candidates knew that the angle at the centre is twice the angle at the circumference and instead of finding angle CED to be 19, many found angle CED to be 38 and consequently few found the required angle, with a common wrong answer of 52 here.
 Part (c) was the question more candidates struggled on than any other question on the paper.